-Free Jazz up close: Experience spontaneous sounds in the Garrelly House!
+Free Jazz up close: Experience spontaneous sounds in the Garelly House!

-Discover the musical diversity of Free Jazz at the usus event in the Garelly House, Saarbrücken, on October 4, 2025.
+Discover the musical diversity of free jazz at the USUS event in the Garelly-Haus, Saarbrücken, on October 4, 2025.

-Free Jazz up close: Experience spontaneous sounds in the Garrelly House!
+Free Jazz up close: Experience spontaneous sounds in the Garelly House!

-Next Saturday, October 4, 2025, a special event will take place in the Garelly house in Saarbrücken: "Usus"-an event that is entirely devoted to free jazz.
+Next Saturday, October 4th, 2025, a special event will take place in the Garelly House in Saarbrücken: “USUS” – an event entirely dedicated to free jazz.
 The organizers have put together an exciting program in which the audience can experience musical discoveries up close.
-The event promises spontaneous improvisations from invited musicians in changing formations.
+The event promises spontaneous improvisations by invited musicians in changing formations.

-The daily structure is well thought out and offers three time windows in which visitors can enjoy the variety of free jazz: from the Matinée from 11 a.m. to 1 p.m. to the teatime from 4 p.m. to 6 p.m. to the soirée from 8 p.m. to 10 p.m.
-The admission prices are fair, reduced at 15 euros for the normal price and 10 euros.
-Cards can be conveniently made by email stwi@freejazzsaar.de can be reserved so that nothing stands in the way of an exciting musical experience.
+The daily structure is well thought out and offers three time slots in which visitors can enjoy the diversity of free jazz: from the matinée from 11 a.m. to 1 p.m., through the tea time from 4 p.m. to 6 p.m. and the soirée from 8 p.m. to 10 p.m.
+The entry prices are fair, with 15 euros for the normal price and 10 euros reduced.
+Tickets can be conveniently sent by email stwi@freejazzsaar.de can be reserved so that nothing stands in the way of an exciting musical experience.

 A look at the history of free jazz